TetherIO/CS260_Spring_23_Final/README.md

 * check if destination is null pointer in addEdge before dereferencing (?)
 * delete graph class members "width" and "height" (are they being used somewhere that I'm not noticing?)
 * addEdge checking for existing edge(?)

-## Introduction
-The code will compile and run, but the Maze functionality is currently lacking.
-Fitting the minimum requirements, my addNode function in the Graph class adds a vertex to the graph; likewise my addEdge function adds an edge between two nodes; the shortest path again used a very simple BFS algorithm (and likely will add a second after the deadline); and there are two MST implementations that are slightly different in output using kruskal's algorithm.
-The MST used by the maze is given by minimumSpanningTree(), but I was able to create the kruskalMST with just a couple discrete math books and minimal reference code from Tony Gaddis and StackExachange.

 ## Analyzing Complexity